prodigystd/libraryApi/README.md

 The server implements the following methods:

-selecting all books by one author getting the author on the book getting a list of books written by exactly 2 co-authors.
+Selecting all books by one author
+Getting the author on the book
+Getting a list of books written by exactly 2 co-authors.
 Result: book - number of co-authors.
 Requirements:

-code according to PSR standards and it is forbidden to use different frameworks
+Code according to PSR standards and it is forbidden to use any frameworks or program libraries